PrefectHQ/prefect/docs/guides/prefect-deploy.md

 !!! tip "Deployment Instruction Overrides"
     The `build`, `push`, and `pull` sections in deployment definitions take precedence over the corresponding sections above them in `prefect.yaml`.

-Anytime a step is run, the following actions are taken in order:
+Each time a step is run, the following actions are taken in order:

-- The step's inputs and block / variable references are resolved (see [the templating documentation above](#templating-options) for more details)
+- The step's inputs and block / variable references are resolved (see [the templating documentation above](#templating-options) for more details).
 - The step's function is imported; if it cannot be found, the special `requires` keyword is used to install the necessary packages
-- The step's function is called with the resolved inputs
+- The step's function is called with the resolved inputs.
-- The step's output is returned and used to resolve inputs for subsequent steps
+- The step's output is returned and used to resolve inputs for subsequent steps.